neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 There are three new aspects of this code compared to a plain React app:

 1. `Provider` is a named exported component from react-redux that makes the Redux store available to any nested components wrapped with the `connect()` function.
-In this case, `<App />` is nested in `<Provider />`, allowing it (and if we had further nested components) access to the Redux store.
+In this case, `<App />` is nested in `<Provider>`, allowing it (and if we had further nested components) access to the Redux store.
 [More details on Provider](https://react-redux.js.org/api/provider).

 2. `createStore` is a named exported function from redux that creates a [Redux store](https://redux.js.org/api/store) holding all application state.
 This function takes in a `reducer` argument (and optionally other arguments, for instance when using middleware for async actions).
 [More details on createStore.](https://redux.js.org/api/createstore)